Wiredjag/Kid-Programs/README.md

 Programs kids can enjoy after school

 Greetings I'm Wired Jag
-I am tired of always looking for programs for kids and wish their was an app for that.
+I am tired of always looking for programs for kids and wish there was an app for that.